facebook/docusaurus/website/docs/api/plugins/plugin-content-docs.md

 - `keywords`: Keywords meta tag for the document page, for search engines.
 - `description`: The description of your document, which will become the `<meta name="description" content="..."/>` and `<meta property="og:description" content="..."/>` in `<head>`, used by search engines.
 If this field is not present, it will default to the first line of the contents.
 - `image`: Cover or thumbnail image that will be used when displaying the link to your post.
+- `slug`: Allows to customize the document url

 Example: